zedlopez/ifm/Examples/TheDarkAgesRevisited.md

 ```

-This will not affect the behavior of any other devices when switched; it will also not change the way in which switching lights on and off is reported.
+This will not affect the behaviour of any other devices when switched; it will also not change the way in which switching lights on and off is reported.
 The player will still see "You switch the sodium lamp on." or the like.
 In this case that is probably what we want.
 If we wanted a special way of describing turning on electric lights as opposed to all other devices, we could also add an after rule for the electric light class.
 Adding this rule to the carry out train does guarantee, though, that in no case will we manage to make the lamp lit without actually making it switched on (or vice versa).